JohnSnowLabs/johnsnowlabs/docs/en/licensed_annotator_entries/GenericSVMClassifier.md

 {%- capture model_description -%}
 Creates a generic single-label classifier which uses pre-generated Tensorflow graphs.
 The model operates on FEATURE_VECTOR annotations which can be produced using FeatureAssembler.
 Requires the FeaturesAssembler to create the input.

-## **🔎 Parameters**
+Parameters:

-featureScaling: Feature scaling method.
+`featureScaling`: Feature scaling method.
 Possible values are 'zscore', 'minmax' or empty (no scaling) (default:'')

-multiClass: Whether to return only the label with the highest confidence score or all labels (default: False)
+`multiClass`: Whether to return only the label with the highest confidence score or all labels (default: False)

-inputCols: previous annotations columns, if renamed (default: ['features'])
+`inputCols`: previous annotations columns, if renamed (default: ['features'])

-outputCol: output annotation column. can be left default. (default: class)
+`outputCol`: output annotation column. can be left default. (default: class)

 {%- endcapture -%}